SSWConsulting/SSW.TinaCMS.LandingKit/README.md

 #### Troubleshooting
 - Q: 'tailwindcss' is not recognized as an internal or external command
   - A: you need to have tailwind installed on your machine.
 You can fix this by running npm i --global tailwindcss

+### Known Issues
+- The "cardGuidList" for the CardCarousel schema must have a default configured or you will not be able to add new queries without erros.